-Students who meet the definition of children with disabilities (IDEA) in section 4.2 of the EDFacts Workbook should be reported as disability status, except those students who were parentally-placed in private schools.
+Students who meet the definition of children with disabilities (IDEA) in the EDFacts Workbook should be reported as disability status, except those students who were parentally-placed in private schools.
 Students who do not meet that definition should be reported as no disability status.